Stollen Christmas Bread

-This is an authentic recipe for traditional German Christmas Stollen, a slightly sweet loaf with nuts, raisins, and candied citrus peels.
+This is an authentic recipe for stollen, a slightly sweet Christmas bread with nuts, raisins, and candied citrus peels.
+It’s delicious and easy to make for the Christmas holiday!

-If you have never tried them, you are in for a treat!
+The delicious loaves typically appear in supermarkets and specialty stores just before the Christmas season.
+If you have never tasted it, you are in for a treat!

-Best of all, with this recipe you can make traditional Christmas Stollen quickly and effortlessly.
+Best of all, with this recipe, you can make traditional Christmas bread quickly and effortlessly.

 The ingredients